openservicemesh/osm-docs/content/docs/tasks/observability/logs.md

 You can now interact with your logs in either of these instances.

+*Note: Fluent Bit is not currently supported on OpenShift.*

 ### Configuring Outbound Proxy Support for Fluent Bit
 You may require outbound proxy support if your egress traffic is configured to go through a proxy server.
 There are two ways to enable this.